The Future of the Workplace is Remote

 But one thing hasn’t changed, and that’s the fact that we are a remote-first team.

 Even on paper, the future of remote work looks good.

 A Gallup poll from 2017 found that 37% of American workers have worked virtually.
 This is a four-fold increase since 1995.

 The World Economic Forum even called flexible work, including virtual teams, “one of the biggest drivers of workplace transformation.”

 To many of us reading this today, this is no surprise, as for the past ten years, those living a nomadic lifestyle while working remotely has become more commonplace.

 It’s somewhat of a digital revolution all to itself, and it’s not limited to just millennials.

-It’s a global phenomenon, as worldwide, seventy-nine percent of knowledge workers surveyed by PGI said they work from home.
-This includes anyone from developers, designers, lawyers, analysts, and engineers.
+It’s a global phenomenon, as worldwide, seventy-nine percent of ‘knowledge workers’ surveyed by PGI said they work from home.
+This includes individuals ranging in positions as developers, designers, lawyers, analysts, and engineers.

 The Benefits of Remote Work for Employees and Businesses

 There’s a laundry list of reasons why remote, flexible work is beneficial to both businesses and their employees.